erkkah/timogr/README.md

 ### Building a "real" app
 You can make a distributable app based on TIMOGR.
 There is plenty of information of the steps involved on the [Android developer site](https://developer.android.com/studio/publish).
 Start by changing the application ID in `app/build.gradle`.

+The Android developer site also describes how to [sign your app from the command line](https://developer.android.com/studio/build/building-cmdline#sign_cmdline) or by using Gradle.

 ### Adding more activities
 There can be only one instance of the TIMOGR native activity.
 If you need another instance, you could theoretically add another native library target in `CMakeLists.txt` and refer to that in the second activity declaration in `AndroidManifest.xml`.